 Many of these Kit Kat flavors are rotated by seasonality.
-However, other varieties are explicitly sold in certain regions where producers can find the ingredients locally.
+However, other varieties are sold in certain regions where producers can find the ingredients locally.

 Finally, Nestlé also produces some limited-edition flavors.
 Any excess product is usually saved and sold in gift bags called “fukubukuro,” a Japanese New Year tradition where merchants sell grab bags of confections at discounted prices.

 In 2015, the brand manufactured a limited-edition run of no more than 500 single-finger Japanese Kit Kats wrapped in gold leaf—these specialty Kit Kats sold for about $16 each in high-end Kit Kat Chocolatory shops.